 Jerkass Has a Point: Josh pointed out Anya got A LOT of help throught the competition (Laura helped her finishing her jumpsuit and Anthony Ryan lend her money after she lost her own at MOOD), and then she didn't want to lend Josh some extra fabric.

 Mr. Fanservice / Female Gaze: Say whatever about his personality, but he provided the obligatory shirtless morning shots this season.

-Innocent Bigot: The audience started to hate him because of his comments about how his designs should only be worn by thin models and freaking out about making clothes for women with big boobs and big men.
+Innocent Bigot: Had a bad reputation due to his comments about how his designs should only be worn by thin models and freaking out about making clothes for women with big boobs and big men.
 He, clearly, didn't seem to realize what was wrong with anything he was saying on camera.

 Intergenerational Friendship: He seemed to get along very well with Bert.
 When Bert didn't notice Olivier was right next to him, Bert predicted he would be in the Top 3.

 Ill Boy: Prior to the competition, he had (and survived) testicular cancer.